Metre Convention

 The headquarters or secretariat of the BIPM is at Saint-Cloud, France.
 It employs around 70 people and hosts BIPM's formal meetings.

 Initially the scope of the Metre Convention covered only units of mass and length.
 In 1921, at the sixth meeting of the CGPM, convention was amended to its scope to other fields in physics.
 In 1960, at the eleventh meeting of the CGPM, its system of units was named the International System of Units (Système international d'unités, abbreviated SI).

 The Metre Convention provides that only nations can be members of the BIPM.
 In 1999, the CGPM created in the status of associate, to allow non-member states and economic entities to participate in some activities of the BIPM through their national metrology institutes (NMIs).

 As of 16 October 2024, the CGPM had 64 members and 37 associates.

 Membership in the CGPM requires payment of substantial fees.
-Being in arrears with these payments over a span of years has led to expulsion of some former members.
+Failure to make these payments over a span of years has led to the expulsion of some former members.